Ethically propagated native plants of the Pacific Northwest & Columbia River Gorge

 Create nesting habitat for bees and beneficial insects.

 When doing any cleanup in the garden, keep in mind that many of our native bees (which also happen to be solitary and stingless) spend the winter underground, in cavities in trees, or the pithy stems of plants.
 There are many ways to promote, protect, and provide for these vital insect allies, including specific ways of pruning and maintaining your landscape.
-The Xerces Society provides some great information and online publications which can educate gardeners on how to truly maintain a year-round pollinator-friendly garden.
+The Xerces Society provides some great information and online publications on how to truly maintain a year-round pollinator-friendly garden.

 Learn more about providing nesting resources for pollinators here: